science-miner/ocr_scorer/readme.md

 ## Implementation

-This is a Keras/TensorFlow character language model implementation using as architecture:
+Keras/TensorFlow character language model implementation using as architecture:

 - a 2 layers vanilla LSTM with (dynamic) Monte Carlo Dropout